skelpo/angular2-smart-table/projects/demo/src/app/pages/demo/snippets/require.md

-import { NgxSmartTableModule } from 'ngx-smart-table';
+import { NgxSmartTableModule } from 'angular2-smart-table';